KyleKing/recipes/docs/pasta/summer_pasta_with_ricotta_and_zucchini.md

 ## Recipe

 - Put a pot of water on to boil.
-In a large skillet over medium-high heat, cook the onions in 3 tbsp olive oil until softened (5-8 min).
+In a large skillet over medium-high heat, cook the onions in 3 Tbsp olive oil until softened (5-8 min).
 Reduce heat to keep onions from browning
 - Add zucchini, season generously with salt and pepper, and continue cooking, stirring occasionally until rather soft (about 10 min).
 Turn off heat
 - Meanwhile, use a mortar and pestle to pound garlic, basil and a little salt into a rough paste (or use a mini food processor).
 Stir in 3 tablespoons olive oil
 - Boil pasta per package instructions with the minimum cook time for al dente.
 Drain, reserving 1 cup of pasta-water